 Brandt Gibson: There are two advantages.
 One is my location.
 I’m not the only one that has that priority system.
 Where I’m at, the LDS churches is a high portion of the population, so it’s almost expected.
 But also, from day one, it’s always been this way.
 I never went into this thing saying, “Once the business is working like it’s supposed to, then I’ll put my family first.
 Or once I get to a certain point, then I can start focusing on the church.”

 Brandt Gibson: I think everybody does that.
 I think what happens is that they think they have to be successful first, and then I can focus on other things that are important.
 Why don’t you be successful in everything?
 Be successful in life; don’t just worry about being successful in your business or your medical practice or podiatry practice.
 Why can’t you do it now?
 Why do you have to wait 20 years or until everything gets put into place?
 If you make those your goals now, then everything gets put into place with that being part of it.
-I was able to leave my practice — without any other doctors there — for over two weeks and go to Germany and pick up my son from his LDS mission.
+I was able to leave my practice — without any other podiatrists there — for over two weeks and go to Germany and pick up my son from his LDS mission.
 The practice still stayed functioning.
 The patients were still able to be seen in such a way that it didn’t affect their care at all.
 But it wasn’t convenient.
 I couldn’t say well, “Could I have been seeing patients those two weeks?”
 Absolutely.
 Would I trade it for the world?
 Not at all.

 Tom Foster: We were talking about that before this video that you set up your life to be a certain way, and you want to continue to do that.
 You have other goals and plans, and we’ve talked about that.
 That’s why you are here to start putting those things in place so you can do that.
-So what would your advice be to other doctors?
+So what would your advice be to other podiatrists?
 We were talking earlier about guys doing the bare minimum.
 You’ve been very successful as a podiatrist in your area.
 You are not hurting for patients.
 You have what you like.
 You have set your life up very well.
-What advice would you give to another doctor or any business person to be able to set up their life in this way?
+What advice would you give to another podiatrist or any business person to be able to set up their life in this way?

 Brandt Gibson: Basically, you got to ask: What do you want?
 What are your ultimate goals?
 What are you working for?
 What do you want it to be?
 It’s not just, “I want to make such and such amount of money.”
 That’s not what I’m talking about.
 What do you want from your life?
 Where do you want to spend your time?
 Who do you want to be with?
 All that kind of thing.
 If I walked away from podiatry right now (I love podiatry I wouldn’t do anything else), but if I walked away from it right now, I would still have the things that are most important to me.
 Because my wife isn’t going to go anywhere.
 She and I are together, and we like being together.
 We are enjoying our time together.
 The more we are together, the more we like each other.
 My children are some of my best friends.
 I can talk to them and sit down with them and sometimes even call them on the carpet and say, “Look, this is how it needs to be.”
 And they expect it and they like it, and that’s not going to change.
 And so you really got to decide, “What do you want?
 Where are you trying to go with this?”
 And go there now.
 Don’t wait for 20 years from now.
 Decide this is the kind of lifestyle I’m going to lead, and right now I’m going to act like this is how my life is.
 It’s the fake it until you make it type situation, but instead of faking it, you are actually doing it now.
 So that down the road as things change — as you get busier in your medical practice or business — your priority is still the same.
 So you still have time to spend with your wife.
 You are still having time to spend with your children, and still having time to spend with any other priorities — whether it is God or other hobbies or anything like that.